D3SXX/kaios-backup/README.md

 ## Notes

-- To export contacts to Google CSV and Outlook CSV formats just select "Export to CSV format" in the Export tab and in the options menu select the desired format
+- To export contacts in Google CSV and Outlook CSV formats, simply choose "CSV format" in the Export tab and then select your preferred format in the options menu.
-- Google and Outlook CSV Supports up to 2 different numbers, 1 address and 2 email addresses (Perhaps I will change it later to include more fields)
+- Google and Outlook CSV support up to 2 phone numbers, 1 address, and 2 email addresses.
+(Additional fields may be added in future updates.)
-- To active debug output press "#" once
+- To enable or disable debug output, press the "#" key once.

 ## For the future (To-Do)